aikalima/airbnb_proxy/README.md

 -----------
 To install Node, go to http://nodejs.org/#download and download & run your installer.

-You can then run:

-    node -v

-and

-    npm -v

-to ensure you have Node v0.8.x and NPM v1.1.x installed.
+Ensure that you have Node v0.8.x and NPM v1.1.x installed.

 To install and run the proxy server, simply run:

 ```
 git clone https://github.com/aikalima/airbnb_proxy.git
+cd airbnb_proxy
 npm install &
 ```
 The install command does all of the following: